ishantagarwal00/crypto-wallet-collector/README.md

 ⚠️ **Important**: This is a demonstration application.
 For production use:
 - Implement proper key management
 - Add hardware wallet integration
-- Use secure random number generation
+- Use secure random number creation
 - Consider using a more robust encryption library
 - Implement proper error logging and monitoring